SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Layout/HeirarchicalLayout/README.md

 #Hierarchical Layout Sample

-This sample shows how to arrange the nodes in a hierarchical structure.
+This sample shows how to arrange the nodes in an hierarchical structure.
 The hierarchical tree layout arranges nodes in a tree-like structure, where the nodes in the hierarchical layout may have multiple parents.
 There is no need to specify the layout root.
-To arrange the nodes in a hierarchical structure, specify the layout Type as HierarchicalTree.
+To arrange the nodes in an hierarchical structure, specify the layout Type as HierarchicalTree.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/hierarchical-tree?theme=fluent